 The bus/taxi driver shall:

-2. assess the situation and determine whether to perform emergency CPR or First Aid on the student;
+- assess the situation and determine whether it is necessary to perform emergency CPR or First Aid on the student;

-3. contact the dispatcher immediately to indicate the location of the incident and to request that emergency services be dispatched;
+- contact their dispatcher immediately and provide their exact location and request emergency services (EMS) be dispatched;

-4. ensure that all passengers are safe; and
+- ensure all passengers are safe and secure; and

 The dispatcher shall:

-3. remain in contact with the 911 emergency service staff and with the bus/taxi driver; and
+- remain in contact with 911 staff and with the bus/taxi driver; and

-2. assist the operator in contacting the Principal (or designate) of the school to inform them about the incident, if required; if the incident occurs on the afternoon route, the operator (or HSTS if necessary) will make every effort to contact the Principal (or designate) and if unsuccessful, will contact the parent directly;
+- assist the bus/taxi operator in contacting the Principal (or designate) of the school to inform them of the incident, if required; if the incident occurs on the afternoon route, the operator (or HSTS if necessary) will make every effort to contact the Principal (or designate) and if unsuccessful, will contact the parent directly;

 The school principal (or designate) shall: